Great to have you, Rush Limboy and the Excellence in Broadcasting Network running America.

 And so you have the opportunity here if this comes out of the Senate and if it passes next week, then goes to the House.

-That's that's where you'll be listened to far more than some of these senators.
+That's where you'll be listened to far more than some of these senators, theoretically.

-Now the second way to look at this is if throw your hands up and say, screw these guys.
+Now, the second way to look at this is to throw your hands up and say, screw these guys.

 I have had it.